On-site messages quick start guide

 xtremepush('event', 'EVENT_NAME');

-Review our guides for more details on events and how they can easily be deployed directly or using a tag manager product like Google Tag Manager and for info on special events such as mouse out and page scroll events.
+For more information on SDK events and how can they be easily deployed directly or using a tag manager product like Google tag manager see firing events from your website respectively.
+Review our dedicated guide for more information on special events such as mouse out and page scroll events.

 Enable the on-site channel